GGiecold-zz/ECLAIR/README.md

 * ECLAIR then goes about performing several rounds of downsampling and clustering on such subsamples, for as many iterations as specified by the user.
 After each run of clustering of one such subsample, the datapoints left over are upsampled by associating them to the closest centroid in high-dimensional feature space.

 * For each such run, build a minimum spanning tree providing a path among the clusters.
-Such a minimum spanninh tree is obtained from a matrix of L2 pairwise similarities between the centroids associated to each cluster.
+Such a minimum spanning tree is obtained from a matrix of L2 pairwise similarities between the centroids associated to each cluster.

 * The next step seeks a consensus clustering from this ensemble of partitions of the whole dataset.
 Three heuristic methods are considered for this purpose: CSPA, HGPA and MCLA, all of them based on graph or hypergraph partitioning (cf. the documentation of our ```Cluster_Ensembles``` package for more information).